 The representation of the MJ distribution on a grid requires, at a minimum, discretization in momentum space.
 In this case the distribution exists at a single point in space and the moment calculations are only functions of time.
 However, when coupled to advective equations such as Boltzmann or Vlasov equations, we must discretize space as well.
 With spatial discretization, the moments are now functions of time and discretized in the configuration space.
 The spatial discretization makes seemingly simple operations, such as the multiplication and division of two DG represented quantities, non-trivial.
 The result is nonlinear quantities which can not always be computed exactly, discussed later.

-Here we choose to consistently use a poly-order $p$ modal representation for the DG scheme.
-This is because in previous studies we have found that we can utilize modal representations and corresponding weak operations to minimize aliasing errors, which can greatly impact robustness in kinetic calculations.
+DG schemes have two equivalent representations of the local solution.
+One is a modal representation, in which functions are expanded in terms of a finite basis set within each cell, $\phi_i$.
+The second is a nodal representation, in which functions are expanded in terms of a series of points within a cell and multiplied by the associated interpolating polynomials.
+This choice has tradeoffs, but in this section and the next we choose to consistently use a polynomial order $p$ modal representation for the DG scheme.
+This is because in previous studies we have found that we can utilize modal representations and corresponding weak operations to minimize aliasing errors, which can greatly impact robustness in kinetic calculations by exciting spurious oscillations.
 See \cite{juno2018discontinuous}, \cite{hakim2020alias} and \cite{hakim2020conservative}.